vmware-tanzu-labs/educates-github-actions/README.md

 Educates GitHub Actions
 =======================

-This repository contains a collection of GitHub Actions supporting development and use of Educates, including user created workshop content for Educates.
+This repository contains a collection of GitHub actions supporting development and use of Educates, including user created workshop content for Educates.

 The GitHub actions included here are: